• Skip to primary navigation

 I think the most common conversion is from grams to cups, as we convert between US and English recipes, but I know my South African readers would want to convert their recipes into millilitres.

-• Select an ingredient -Select the ingredient you want from the drop down list.
-To make it easy to find the ingredient you are looking for, I have listed them alphabetically.
+• Select an ingredient -Select the ingredient you want from the drop-down list.
+To make it easy to find the ingredients you are looking for, I have listed them alphabetically.
 Alternatively, enter a letter and the list will display the first ingredient starting with that letter.
 There is a comprehensive list of ingredients to select from and I will be adding more ingredients periodically.

 • Enter the amount you want to convert from into the 'Amount to convert' field - this must be a number.
-For example, to convert 100 grams of flour, enter 100, or to if you are converting from cups and would like to convert 1/2 cup of flour, enter .5.
+For example, to convert 100 grams of flour, enter 100, or if you are converting from cups and would like to convert ½ cup of flour, enter .5.

 • Press the convert button - the conversions will be displayed in the table below the calculator.
 You can convert anything between grams, US cups, Metric cups, ounces, millilitres and tablespoons.